Warrego Highway: Major works

-Future developments
+Recent developments

-Dalby Eastern & Western Access Upgrades
+Dalby Eastern & Western Access

-These upgrades will begin in 2017 and will fully duplicate the highway to 4 lanes, between Cecil Plains Road and Black Street.
-4 new traffic signals will be added at Black Street, Jandowae Road, Orpen Street and a pedestrian signal near Owen Street.
+These projects began in 2017 to fully duplicate the highway to four lanes, between Cecil Plains Road and Black Street.
+Four new traffic signals were added at Black Street, Jandowae Road, Orpen Street and a pedestrian signal near Owen Street.
+Both projects were completed in November 2018, at a combined cost of $115 million.

-Roads of Strategic Importance upgrades
+Roads of Strategic Importance

 The Roads of Strategic Importance initiative, last updated in March 2022, includes the following project for the Warrego Highway.

-Priority section upgrades
+Priority section projects

 A project to upgrade priority sections of the Toowoomba to Ipswich corridor, including the Warrego Highway and surrounding state and council roads, at an estimated cost of $75 million, was in planning in May 2020.

-Other upgrades
+Other projects

 Brimblecombe Road intersection

 A project to upgrade the Brimblecombe Road intersection between Toowoomba and Dalby, at a cost of $2,75 million, was completed in December 2021.

 Gatton heavy vehicle decoupling facility

 A project to provide a heavy vehicle decoupling facility at Gatton was completed by November 2021.